advancedresearch/advancedresearch.github.io/README.md

 Avatar Extensions is a popular research subject about abstract generalization of mathematics.

-You can find a summary about Avatar Extensions [here](
+You can find a summary about Avatar Extensions [here](./avatar-extensions/summary.md).
-- Work on Mathematical Foundations of Artificial Intelligence (e.g. by studying path semantics)).

 ### Blog posts